 Can You Use Roofing Nails for Siding?

-Fastener selection has gotten complicated with all the material specifications, code requirements, and corrosion concerns flying around.
-As someone who has installed siding with every fastener type, I learned everything there is to know about proper nail selection.
+Fastener selection has started getting harder to follow with all the material specifications, code requirements, and corrosion concerns flying around.
+As someone who has installed siding with every fastener type, I dug into the practical details of proper nail selection.
 Today, I will share it all with you.

 The Short Answer

-Probably should have led with this section, honestly—while roofing nails can technically hold siding, they’re generally not the best choice.
+Probably should have led with this material, openly—while roofing nails can technically hold siding, they’re generally not the best choice.

 Why Siding Nails Differ